Hiking stove fuel options: what works where and why

 Canister gas fuels

 The limitations are well defined.
-Performance drops in cold weather, efficiency suffers badly in wind, and empty canisters must be carried out.
-Gas canisters are also prohibited on aircraft, domestic and international, which complicates travel.
+Performance drops in cold weather, efficiency suffers in wind, and empty canisters must be carried out.
+Gas canisters are prohibited on aircraft, domestic and international, which complicates travel.

 Liquid fuel systems